Looking after ourselves:

 When kidneys don't work we can get overloaded with fluid.
 This can get dangerous if too much water is retained in our body.

 If on water pills be careful to take the right dose.
 Taking too much could damage (dehydrate) the kidneys.
 Perhaps there is a need to cut down on the salt which can retain fluid in the body.When the kidneys are really on their last legs or fully failed a fluid restriction might be needed.
-This often is needed after dialysis has started.
+This is often needed after dialysis has started.

 Stick to a fluid restriction only when put on one.
 (Restricting fluid unnecessarily could dehydrate and harm kidneys.)